CCSW 2020: The ACM Cloud Computing Security Workshop

 Clouds and massive-scale computing infrastructures are starting to dominate computing and will likely continue to do so for the foreseeable future.
 Major cloud operators are now comprising millions of cores hosting substantial fractions of corporate and government IT infrastructure.
 CCSW is the world's premier forum bringing together researchers and practitioners in all security aspects of cloud-centric and outsourced computing, including:

 Extremely High Impact

 CCSW has had a significant impact in our research community.
-As of May 2019, in the Google Scholar Metrics entry for CCS (which encompasses CCSW), 4 of the top 20 cited CCS papers come from CCSW.
-One way to look at it is that you're as likely or perhaps more likely to have a top-20 paper publishing in CCSW than in CCS! (thanks to Ari Juels for noticing this)
+As of May 2020, in the Google Scholar Metrics entry for CCS (which encompasses CCSW), 4 of the top 20 cited CCS papers come from CCSW.
+In fact, there are a few papers missing from that list that should be on, which likely brings the number to 5-6.
+One way to look at it is that you're as likely or perhaps more likely to have a top-20 paper publishing in CCSW than in CCS! (thanks to Ari Juels and Kristin Lauter for feedback on this)

 Student stipends may be available to attend CCSW.
 Please apply on the CCS website for a CCS grant (if any) and then email firstname.lastname@example.org to let us know why you would be a good fit for CCSW.
 We plan on awarding several student travel grants (a function also of the quality of the applications).

 Submissions due: 26 July, 2020 (5 days after CCS notification, 11:59pm anywhere in the world)

 Author notification: 19 August, 2020